 Sen. Michael Bennet (D-Colo.) had planned to submit an amendment regarding export controls on commercial satellites, but instead will let the issue be handled during negotiations between the leaders of the House and Senate armed services committees to resolve differences between the two versions.
 “I think it’s going to be included in the conference,” Bennet says.

 The matter is a top priority for Rep. Adam Smith (Wash.), top Democrat on the House Armed Services Committee.
 Smith drafted an initial provision in the House bill that removes commercial satellite exports from International Traffic in Arms Regulations and deals with congressional notification requirements for more broadly altering the U.S. Munitions List.
 The Obama administration objects to the new notification requirements; it remains to be seen whether or not those remain in the bill’s final version.

-The Senate did not pass an amendment by Sen. Ben Cardin (D-Md.) that sought to strike language in the bill that would cut by at least 5% the’s civilian and contractor workforce through fiscal 2017, but the amendment failed to pass.
+The Senate did not pass an amendment by Sen. Ben Cardin (D-Md.) that sought to strike language in the bill that would cut by at least 5% the Pentagon’s civilian and contractor workforce through fiscal 2017, but the amendment failed to pass.